syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specifies the minimum date range to be displayed in DatePicker calendar.
+Specifies the minimum date that the calendar can show.